 When writing a tweet you should not use all the available space.
 If you use all the 140 characters available, a user who wants to edit and retweet your message, to retweet it to his followers, will need to cut it.
 Also you should not send links only without any message.
 Make sure always to briefly describe the content of the link.
 When possible try and include an image within your tweet as that may give your more visibility as your image is seen in feeds and is more prominent than a simple text-only post.

 To find out how many times a tweet has been retweeted, shared, and how many people you have reached in a given period of time – also to assess the results of a social media campaign – there is a very useful app called TweetReach.
 Enter a search for a url, a Twitter profile, or hashtag.
 As an alternative option try the Twitter Analytics.
-It’s a great and simple tool that shows you several things about your account including growth of followers, more details about your followers but also things like click stats on the links within your tweets.
+It’s a great and simple tool that shows you several things about your account including growth of followers, more details about your followers but also things like click stats on the links within your tweets and number of impressions your tweets get.
+A great tool that captures a majority of your social media profile analytics is SumAll – you can most of your social media profiles to it and it will automatically send you a daily snapshot email with all the latest stats.

 How can I get more followers?